 Most sober living homes are for one gender.
 Research has shown that men and women recover better when they’re apart.
 They have different reasons for turning to addiction and they experience it differently.
 For a woman, addiction may be linked to difficulties in conforming to an acceptable mode of behavior while for a man it could be linked to job loss.
 A coed facility may not adequately deal with the differences.
 People also tend to be more inhibited in the presence of the opposite sex.
 In a gender-specific setting, people of the same sex can form a connection more easily and articulate their views more freely.

 Gender-specific homes are also a deliberate means of discouraging romantic involvements.
 Since you are working towards a successful re-entry into your life, you will need to stay emotionally stable.
 Addiction recovery is a draining enough experience without the added emotions of romance.
-A messy breakup is also a possibility and it will most probably direct you back to your addiction.
+A messy breakup is also a possibility and it could possibly direct you back to your addiction.
 Although coed facilities strictly prohibit romantic relationships, gender-specific setups make the occurrence more unlikely.

 Most homes have specific rules and structures to ensure compliance.
 Structure encourages routine and stability, both of which are essential to recovery.
 It helps residents to regulate their lives.
 There are established routines for residents to wake up and go to bed; do household chores; go to a job, school or search for employment; and attend both the internal house meetings and the nearby counseling meetings of Alcoholics Anonymous or Narcotics Anonymous.
 There is also a curfew to regulate movement.